FREQUENTLY ASKED QUESTIONS

 College Park students will earn an Associate in Science from TCC before transferring to OSU-Tulsa to earn a bachelor’s degree from OSU in their chosen field.

 Students will keep the credits they have completed should they need to leave the cohort.
 College Park will work with students to help them continue their path forward.

-First- and second-year College Park students will only pay the same tuition and fees as all other TCC students.
-They will pay OSU tuition and fees only when they complete their associate degree at TCC and transfer to OSU’s program.
+College Park students will pay the same tuition and fees as all other TCC students while enrolling in TCC courses for the first two to three years, depending on full-time or part-time status.
+Students will pay OSU tuition and fees only while enrolled in OSU coursework beginning their third or fourth year.
 There are no additional fees for being a student in the College Park program.

-College Park, incorporating TCC’s affordable cost structure for the first two years, will be beneficial to students.
+College Park, incorporating TCC’s affordable cost structure for the first two to three years, will be beneficial to students.

-In addition, through Tulsa Achieves, offered to incoming Freshmen in Tulsa County, TCC students can complete their first two years with little to no debt.
+In addition, through Tulsa Achieves, offered to incoming Freshmen in Tulsa County, TCC students can complete their first two or three years with little to no debt.

 Business is the first program focus area.
 Additional academic programs will be added in the future.

 College Park is launching the first program focus area of Business on the OSU-Tulsa campus.